 The revision or repair process for a bad hair transplant depends on the problems an individual patient faces.
 If the issue is obvious or “pluggy” hair follicles, the revision surgeon can remove the grafts and reduce their size, before replanting them in a way that is more natural looking.
 Some patients may also require additional grafts to be placed in the area.
 It’s also possible for a patient to decide to have the grafts removed completely, leaving the area bald.

 In some cases, a patient might want to have the scarring in the donor area repaired.
 A surgeon can reduce the appearance of scars in the donor site by excising them, then closing the area.
 Another option is to transplant hair to the scarred area, using follicular unit extraction.
 The FUE technique avoids making cuts in the donor area to get the additional grafts.

 Choose a surgeon who has plenty of experience in repairing hair transplant surgeries gone wrong.
-With practices in New York and Miami, Dr. Jeffrey Epstein has many years of experience in reparative surgeries.
-Call (212) 759-3484 for a consultation at the Foundation for Hair Restoration in New York City.
+With practices in Miami, Dr. Jeffrey Epstein has many years of experience in reparative surgeries.
 Call (305) 666-1774 for a consultation at the practice in Miami.